 Whether you want your dog to signal you separately and in a different way or place on your body or you just want one signal for either variance, you will need two of these containers.
 One will contain swabs that you collect when your blood glucose level is high and the other will contain cotton swabs your collect when your blood glucose level is low.
 The difference comes if you want two separate signals or just one.

-I hope that you have found this to be informative and helpful in understanding just a small part in what is involved in training a dog to do medical alert work for diabetes.
+I hope that you have found this to be informative and helpful in understanding just a small part of what is involved in training a dog to do medical alert work for diabetes.

 I hope that you understand that I am providing this information solely as general information and not as a lesson on how to train your diabetic alert dog.
 It is my hope that it will help you to better understand the process involved in this type of training.
 There would be certain similarities regarding other medical alert type service dogs, but the specifics would be specialized to them and the medical condition they alert to.